 Communication.
 Ham radios work wonders if every other comm line fails.
 You don’t need a super expensive one.
-Hell – I have a friend that made one in this basement.
+Hell, I have a friend that made one in this basement.
 As long as it works and is reliable, it will keep you in touch with whoever you need to contact.
-It’s better to be able to stay in touch with family/team so you can coordinate what to do when SHTF.
+It’s better to stay in touch with the family/team so you can coordinate what to do when SHTF.

 What to do When SHTF in Specific Scenarios

 When a financial collapse occurs, it is unlikely you will be able to withdrawal money from the bank.
 Prices may skyrocket.
 It will be a good idea to have some types of trading items and liquid cash on hand.
-Keep cash in a safe location (an actual safe) in your house so you will at least have a baseline to work with if needed.
-Become financially free to easily do this.
+Keep cash in a safe location (an actual safe) in your house, so you will at least have a baseline to work with if needed.
 Also, try to have goods that can easily be traded.
 Things like gold would be great options here.
-Other things are necessities – if you are the only one with water, people will be more willing to trade the things you need to make sure they don’t die of dehydration.
+Other things are luxuries.
+If you are the only one with water, people will be more willing to trade the things you need to make sure they don’t die of dehydration.

 This situation would be the end result of a financial collapse.
 The above recommendations of what to do when SHTF definitely still apply here, but with some caveats.

 Be careful of law enforcement.
-In the case of anarchy, LEO’s may seem like friends.
+In the case of anarchy, LEOs may seem like friends.
 However, they may just be using you to get the stockpile you have.
 There is no guarantee that others wouldn’t disguise themselves as law enforcement to do just that.
-Keep an eye on all those wearing a badge in an anarchy scenario.
+Monitor all those wearing a badge in an anarchy scenario.

 As mentioned above, weapons.
 In the case of anarchy, it would be a good idea to have other weapons handy.
-Bats, knives, etc. Anything that you can use to fight back in a situation where you can’t use your firearm.
+Bats, knives, etc. Anything that you can use to fight back when you can’t use your firearm.

 Ensure you have a safe location.
 This is paramount.
-It doesn’t matter if you have all of the above to survive.
-If you are surrounded by areas that will have looters or raiders – you won’t win.
+It doesn’t matter if you have all the above to survive.
+If you are surrounded by areas that will have looters or raiders, you won’t win forever.
 Find a safe location that you can secure by blocking or concealing an entrance.

 Follow the same recommendations for liquid cash as above.

 Learn to grow food, hunt, trap, and fish.
 This is how you will survive a famine.
 It doesn’t matter how long your stockpile goes for if you are unable to stay at that location or something happens to it.
 Consider an alternative of making/finding it yourself.
 Make sure you have trapping supplies handy.
-Preferably not the giant, annoying kinds – but the small easy to use ones to catch small prey.
-Also included in your survival kit for this scenario should be small seeds and easily reproduced food – so yes, you should avoid pineapple plants.
+Preferably not the giant, annoying kinds, but the small easy-to-use ones to catch small prey.
+Also included in your survival kit for this scenario should be small seeds and easily reproduced food.

 As you can see from this article, preparation is key.
 Trying to find all of these essentials post-scenario would be practically impossible.
 When making a preparation kit, consider the scenarios you are most worried about and plan accordingly.
-You absolutely could prepare for all of these, however it would be expensive and may take some time.
+You absolutely could prepare for each of these scenarios, however it would be expensive and may take some time.
 Regardless, make sure you know what to do when SHTF, before it is too late.